test1234d5x2/Wallet-Guru/README For Submission.md

 - Maybe more.

+### Downloading Hyperledger Fabric & It's Prerequisites:
+- Follow the steps in the link here: https://hyperledger-fabric.readthedocs.io/en/release-2.5/prereqs.html
+- Then follow the steps in the link here: https://hyperledger-fabric.readthedocs.io/en/release-2.5/install.html
+- When running the install script, make sure to use "docker samples binary" as the arguments.
+- This will take a few minutes.

 ### Getting An Android Emulator
 - Install Android Studio.
 - Follow the on-screen instructions with default installation settings until you see the welcome page.